jandom-devel/ScalaFixExamples/README.md

 From the ScalaFix root directory you can launch `sbt` and:
   * execute the unit tests with the command `test`;
   * execute the benchmarks (they are different from those in ScalaFixExample) with the command `bench/Jmh/run`.

+## Formal Methods 2023

+In the `fm2023` directory you may find the files used to build the artefact for the Formal Methods 2023 conference, in particual the recipes to build a Docker image with ScalaFixExamples and the relevant libraries.
+Just execute `docker-compose build` inside the `fm2023` directory in a system where Docker and Docker Compose are installed.
+Note that, due to [this issue](https://github.com/moby/moby/commit/9f6b562dd12ef7b1f9e2f8e6f2ab6477790a6594), a recent version of Docker is required (20.10.16 or later should be fine).